 As a leader, you also have to embrace and think about the future of your department.
 You should be able to address the talent or diversity gaps to fill roles for high demand technologies like data science and AI.

 Investing and engaging in the right candidate can pay dividends in the future.
-Having the right team and people in place can help them hit the deadlines mark sooner.
+Having the right team and people in place can help them hit the deadline mark sooner.
 And ultimately will result in the IT department saving money because the IT hiring process is shortened.

 It’s a win-win situation for the candidate and your department.